mh-cbon/make-that-ssl-cert/README.md

 Tired of openssl ?
 Found it awfully boring to generate a stupid self signed certificate ?

-You are at the tight place !
+You are at the right place !

 With help of [node-forge](https://github.com/digitalbazaar/forge) generate dummy ssl keys to feed in your projects.